 If skiing is our winter national sport, hiking would win the crown of “all-year-round national sport”.

-There are even songs amplifying that “a true Slovenian is a hiker” and a saying goes that you are NOT a true Slovenian until you climb our highest mountain, Mt Triglav.
+There are even songs amplifying that “a true Slovenian is a hiker,” and a saying goes that you are NOT a true Slovenian until you climb our highest mountain, Mt Triglav.

 Guess who’s apparently not yet a true Slovenian around here?! *raises hand sheepishly*

-Hiking, trekking, and mountaineering have a special place in the hearts of Slovenians…and on Instagram.
+Hiking, trekking, and mountaineering have a special place in the hearts of Slovenians… and on Instagram.

-Traveling?
-Um, sure.
-Lifestyle?
-Yeah, maybe.
-But to crush Instagram, you gotta have pictures from stunning mountain peaks (2000m + high, no less), wearing a matchy outfit, and having a fluffy pet beside you. 😉
+But to crush Instagram in Slovenia, you gotta have pictures from stunning mountain peaks (2000m + high, no less), wear a matchy outfit (like these ones from my fav Slovenian outdoor brand, and have a gorgeous 4-legged friend beside you. 😛

-Jokes aside – our hills, mountains and mountain plateaus are breathtaking.
 “Serious hikers” will enjoy countless treks in the Julian or Kamnik-Savinja Alps, including beautiful Triglav lakes trekking and the spectacular Julian Alps trekking (or even Juliana trail, a 267 km circular long-distance trail) which can definitely compete with famous hikes in Torres del Paine in Chile (we don’t have guanacos and pumas, but we do have Alpine ibexes and lynxes!).

-Pohorje or Pokljuka and Velika Planina plateaus are charming as well and perfect for all levels of hikers and if you’re in Slovenija in May, you shouldn’t miss a hike to Golica, where you’ll find vast mountain slopes covered with thousands of blooming daffodils.
-Hikes to waterfalls or inside gorges (like Tolmin Gorge in Soca valley) should not be missed especially by those who are into photography!
+Pohorje or Pokljuka and Velika Planina plateaus are charming as well and perfect for all levels of hikers, and if you’re in Slovenia in May, you shouldn’t miss a hike to Golica, where you’ll find vast mountain slopes covered with thousands of blooming daffodils.

-If not for nature and the superb views, then for a delicious treat at the top.
 You see, there’s a hut on the top of almost every hill/mountain in Slovenia – and what’s better after a strenuous hike than a big bowl of goulash or delicious cottage pastry called štruklji? #iminiftheresfoodinvolved

-If you’d like to “level up”, then mountaineering and via Ferrata will be perfect for you – there are plenty of options for that as well.
-Just make sure you have all the right equipment and knowledge (and a guide when necessary!).
+If you’d like to “level up,” then mountaineering or via ferrata will be perfect for you – there are plenty of options for that as well.

 9. MOUNTAIN BIKING